pbadler/forecasting-dynamics-course/lectures/prediction_intervals_via_MC.md

 ---
+title: "Computing prediction intervals with Monte Carlo simulations"
+output:
+  html_document: default
-layout: nil
+layout: post
 ---

-# Computing prediction intervals with Monte Carlo simulations

 For time series models, and other simple linear models, the `forecast()` function computes prediction intervals and add them to your